MAnitsu/MAnitsu/README.md

 Hi! 👋

-I’m Mihai Nițu, a junior software developer and ex QA engineer.
+I’m Mihai Nițu, a QA Automation Engineer.

 I like to automate every task I can, but only if it really needs to be automated.